 September 30th Christopher Lawrence Penn, aged 85,

 following a service in St Giles'

 STREET PRAYER LIST

-This month in St. Giles’ 8am and 9:45am Sunday services, we will pray for all those who live or work in the following roads in the Parish:
+Each week in St. Giles’ 8am and 9:45am Sunday services, we pray for the people who live or work in the following roads in the Parish:

 November 16th Narborough Close